+Assessment plan:

+Module mark consist of:

+Participation mark 50%

+Exam mark 50%

+Method of delivery: Full-time

 Module code: HMXH221 Semester 2 NQF level: 6, Credits: 8

-TITLE: COACHING SCIENCE IN HOCKEY
+TITLE: COACHING SCIENCE IN HO CKEY

+Module outcomes:

-On completion of the module the student should be able to demonstrate:
+On completion of the module the stud

-- detailed theoretical and practical knowledge and techniques in hockey, to offer effective coaching methods for children; - fundamental knowledge to operate effectively within the context of hockey; - acquired knowledge to critically and logically understand the roles of all components of hockey in order to solve problems; and - ethical and professional behaviour towards participants, coaches and other staff members.
+detailed theoretical and practical kr children; nowledge and techniques in hockey, to offer effective coaching methods for

+• fundamental knowledge to operate e effectively within the context c of hockey;

+acquired knowledge to critically and problems; and l logically understand the role es of all components of hockey in order to solve

+• ethical and professional behaviour to owards participants, coaches and other staff members.

+Assessment criteria:

+Students have mastered the outcome s if they are able to:

-- apply detailed theoretical and practical knowledge and techniques to offer effective hockey coaching methods to children; - apply specific assistance during practical performance; - do lesson planning, error analysis, rules and safety of hockey players, nutrition guidelines for competitions; - identify the scope, professional relationships and approaches within hockey; and - act ethically and professional towards participants, coaches and other staff members.
+apply detailed theoretical and practical children; ical knowledge and technique es to offer effective hockey coaching methods to

+• apply specific assistance during pra- ctical performance;

+- yers, nutrition guidelines for competitions;

+identify the scope, professional relat

+act ethically and professional toward -

+Assessment methods - Formal forn

+Class tests

+Assignments

+Assessment methods - Summative):

+Theoretical examination

+Practical examination

+Assessment plan:

+Module mark consist of:

+Participation mark 50%

+• Exam mark 50%

+Method of delivery: Full-time

 Module code: HMXK221 Semester 2 NQF level: 6, Credits: 8

-TITLE: COACHING SCIENCE IN CRICKET
+TITLE: COACHING SCIENCE IN CR ICKET

+Module outcomes:

-On completion of the module the student should be able to demonstrate:
+On completion of the module the stud

+children; cricket, to offer effective coaching methods for

+• fundamental knowledge to operate e

-- detailed theoretical and practical knowledge and techniques in cricket, to offer effective coaching methods for children; - fundamental knowledge to operate effectively within the context of cricket; - acquired knowledge to critically and logically understand the roles of all components of cricket in order to solve problems; and - ethical and professional behaviour towards participants, coaches and other staff members.
+acquired knowledge to critically and problems; and acquired knowledge to critically and logically understand the roles of all components of cricket in order to solve problems; and

+• ethical and professional behaviour to owards participants, coaches and other staff members.

+Assessment criteria:

+Students have mastered the outcome s if they are able to:

-- apply detailed theoretical and practical knowledge and techniques to offer effective cricket coaching methods to children; - implement fundamental knowledge to do lesson planning, error analysis, rules and safety of cricket players, nutrition guidelines for competitions; - reflect acquired knowledge to identify the scope, professional relationships and approaches within cricket; - act ethically and professional towards participants, coaches and other staff members.
+• apply detailed theoretical and practical knowledge and techniques to offer effective cricket coaching methods to children;

+implement fundamental knowledge to do lesson planning, error analysis, rules and safety of cricket players, nutrition guidelines for competitions;

+ationships and approaches within cricket;

+act ethically and professional toward

+Assessment methods - Formal form

+Class tests

+Assignments

+Assessment methods - Summative :

+Practical examination

-Module code: HMXN211 Semester 1 NQF level: 6, Credits: 8
+Module code: HMXN211 Semester 1